ryanopoku/authentication-protocol-project/README.md

 Troubleshooting:

 How can I view the users stored in the database?
-Accounts are stored and located within a database file called ÔqmulProject_DB.dbÕ
+Accounts are stored and located within a database file called qmulProject_DB.db

 I am not receiving an email with the one time password?
 Emails are sent using SMTP SSL details.
 Please check all your email folders including your spam/junk mail, as emails from this application may end up there.
 Emails will be sent from the email address qmulproject@bazoogo.com.